Nemanja Žunić is an Attorney at Law and a Partner at Zunic Law Firm Belgrade. He is a member of the Bar Association of Belgrade.

-In addition, Nemanja provides legal solutions around IT & IP related cross-jurisdiction tax issues.
+In addition, Nemanja provides legal solutions around IT & IP-related cross-jurisdiction tax issues.

-He speaks Serbian (native) and fluent English.
+He speaks Serbian (native) and is fluent in English.